Alexwcjung/Myproject/README.md

 ## 🚀 Future Development

 ### What can be improved?
-Future improvements include more learner-friendly speech recognition, more sentence-level speaking tasks, better writing support, student progress tracking, and saving difficult words or expressions for review.
+Future improvements include more learner-friendly speech recognition, more sentence-level speaking tasks, better writing support, and student progress tracking.

 ---